PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - It shows the next date when the shares or percentages are to be vested.
     - When there is no any next date available then show `-`.
     - Not applicable for the `Stock Grant` type incentive stock.

 - For `NQSO` & `ISO`  type
   - Exercise Price
   - Expiration Date

 - For `Stock Grant` type

   - Price
   - Value

 - Under each Grant type table, Records are sorted in the descending order of Grant Date.

+- For `Joint` entity, browse page shows records of both individuals in same page.

+  - For `Public` & `Limited Partnership` type incentive stock, records are shown in the group by incentive stock.

+  > For e.g In `Incentive Stock` tab for joint `Jane and John Brown`, both individuals have grants for the `Amazon` and it is a public company.
+So joint page, under amazon it shows records of both individuals.

+  - For `Private` type incentive stock, records are shown in the group of incentive stocks individually.

+  > For e.g In `Incentive Stock` tab for joint `Jane and John Brown`, both individuals have grants for the `Gainsight` and both grants have a different `Stock Price` & `Price as of Date`.
+So  `Gainsight` incentive stock shows individually.

+  - Show one `Entity` column at first, to shows that grant is pulled from which entities.

 - For each Grant except `Stock Grant`shows one expand icon .
 On click of expand icon, shows details of that particular Grant.

 - When Grant is expanded, shows Shrink icon.
 On Click of Shrink icon, hides  table of that particular Grant.

 - On mouse hover of any grant record, it shows hover effect and vertmore action menu at right side.

   -  `Stock Grant` can't be clickable.